History of serfdom: Prevalence

 According to Jerome Blum, the rise of serfdom in Eastern Europe in the 15th century, just as serfdom disappeared in Western Europe, is due to the increasing political influence and economic privileges of the nobles in the government, and reduced competition for labour from cities.
+The increase in the political and economic power of the nobility was caused by the need for noble support from monarchs.
+In order to gain noble support, monarchs increased nobles' freedom over their peasants, allowing them to increase obligations at will.
 The cities declined due to the collapse of the Hanseatic League's and Teutonic Order's trade networks and trade disruptions from war.
 Eastern European nobles started trading directly with the English and Dutch merchants, bypassing the trading cities.

 This pattern applied in Central and Eastern European countries, including Prussia (Prussian Ordinances of 1525), Austria, Hungary (laws of the late 15th and early 16th centuries), the Polish–Lithuanian Commonwealth (szlachta privileges of the early 16th century) and the Russian Empire (laws of the late 16th and first half of the 17th century).
 This also led to the slower industrial development and urbanisation of those regions.
 Generally, this process, referred to as "second serfdom" or "export-led serfdom", persisted until the mid-19th century and became very repressive and substantially limited serfs' rights.
 Before the 1861 abolition of serfdom in Russia, a landowner's estate was often measured by the number of "souls" he owned, a practice made famous by Gogol's 1842 novel Dead Souls.

 Many of these countries abolished serfdom during the Napoleonic invasions of the early 19th century.
-Serfdom remained in force in most of Russia until the Emancipation reform of 1861, enacted on February 19, 1861, though in the Russian-controlled Baltic provinces it had been abolished at the beginning of the 19th century.
+Serfdom remained in force in most of Russia until the Emancipation reform of 1861, enacted on 19 February 1861, though in the Russian-controlled Baltic provinces it had been abolished at the beginning of the 19th century.
 According to the Russian census of 1857, Russia had 23.1 million private serfs.

 Russian serfdom was perhaps the most notable Eastern European institution, as it was never influenced by German law and migrations, and serfdom and the manorial system were enforced by the crown (Tsar), not by the nobility.